List of Music and Song Keywords for

 In 2010, Tracey and Vance Marino cultivated this list from many different sources when they were

-writing music for daytime talk shows like Oprah, Nate Berkus, and Dr. Oz.
+writing music for daytime talk shows like The Oprah Winfrey Show, Nate Berkus, and several others.

 They noticed that, although the keywords on the publisher's list were in alphabetical order,